Staff Engagement: Information gathering and analysis , action planning and change management delivery

 Consultancy (advice, thought partner work and creative, “Noo” approaches and strategies)

 Mentor Training and Development

-Motivating, Coaching and Empowering Young People (1:1, in education and the workplace)
+Motivating, Coaching and Empowering Young People (1:1 and group, in education and the workplace)

 Support with Employing and Empowering Young People to succeed